 From St. Paul to Fort Garry

 The carts and wagons were sent on ahead via Crow Wing.
 Meanwhile, Rae, Mrs. Rae and Schwieger made final arrangements at St. Paul, then took the stage north to Crow Wing.
 On 8 June the little cavalcade of wagons and carts started west from Crow Wing on the Mississippi.
-The trail they used followed approximately the line of present-day U.S. Highway 10, through Wadena and Detroit Lakes, then down the Red River valley to Pembina and Fort Garry, where they arrived on the 15th.
+The trail they used followed approximately the line of present-day US Highway 10, through Wadena and Detroit Lakes, then down the Red River valley to Pembina and Fort Garry, where they arrived on 15 June.
 Rae stressed that this was very rapid progress, the normal time for the trip from Crow Wing to Fort Garry being 10 days, but that he had been forced to hurry by circumstances.